AndrewAPrice/rebs/README.md

 ```

 (Note that the `.universe.rebs.jsonet` will be parsed using the host's architecture and OS, but then the `default_os` and `default_arch` will be used parsing `.package.rebs.jsonet`.)

+### Global run commands
+In your `.universe.rebs.jsonnet` or `~/.rebs.jsonnet` you can specify a `global_run_command`, which is a command that is ran after all packages are built.
+When a `global_run_command` is specified, this command is ran once, rather than attempting to execute each built application.
+The intent of this command is to provide a custom command to start an emulator or other environment.

 ### Excluding source files to build.
 You can files to exclude, relative to the package's root directory, using regular expressions: